St. Bartolo Longo, converted by praying the Rosary and founder of the Sanctuary of Pompeii

 Bartolo Longo died on October 5, 1926 in Pompeii, leaving as a legacy a Marian shrine of universal reach and a devotion that transformed lives around the world.
 He was beatified by Saint John Paul II on October 26, 1980 in St. Peter’s Square.

-On the next October 19, 2025, Pope Leo XIV will canonize him, confirming him officially as a saint of the universal Church.
+On the upcoming October 19, 2025, Pope Leo XIV will canonize him, officially confirming him as a saint of the universal Church.

 Help Infovaticana continue informing